The best ways to respond to "why are you leaving your job?"

 Job seekers should tailor their responses to the specific job position they are applying for.
 They can do this by demonstrating how their experience and skills align with the new role and the value they can bring to the organisation.
 By preparing thoughtful and articulate responses, job seekers can improve their chances of securing their desired job and advancing their careers.

 Stay updated with what you have to know about the present job market with our Career Advice page.
-You can also download JobStreet’s app, available on the App Store and Google Play, so you will always be a few steps ahead!
+You can also download Jobstreet’s app, available on the App Store and Google Play, so you will always be a few steps ahead!

 FAQs